Upgrading

 Applications

-After upgrading XP, check for new versions of your installed applications from Enonic market.
+After upgrading to a new feature version of Enonic XP, it’s a good idea to check the Enonic Market - newer versions of the apps you are using may be available there.
 We generally always recommend updating your apps to the latest version!

 Upgrading to v8.0